Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-07.md

 <!-- > -->

-Single Page Applications are web pages that act like multipage static sites but are built on top of a single HTML file. **These pages don't load or reload new HTML files.
+Single Page Applications are web pages that act like multipage static sites but are built from a single HTML file. **These pages don't load or reload new HTML files.
 Instead, they rewrite the content of the existing HTML page to show new content.**

 Read this: